PandiaJason/contrackts-docs/README.md

 # contrackts-docs

-### No official support now.

-We pioneered the proof of concept for various services using blockchains with a live website (will end in 2024).
+**Notice**This is a proof of concept for ultizing Blockchain as a service for any Workflow automation.

 ## Introduction
 Contrackts (blockchain smart contracts as a service) provides cutting-edge, decentralized solutions to help businesses enhance transparency, efficiency, and innovation across complex ecosystems.